-see Fig.~\ref{roots_epsR}.
-For the HTC values, large negative values of $x_T$ give negative $\eps_\w^*<0$, a sign change occurs at $x_T\approx -0.38$, and a singularity near $x_T=0.016$ takes place.
-In particular, $\eps_\w^*<0$ for the HTC default value $x_T\approx -0.49$.
 As long as $\eps_\w^*<0$, the singularity lies outside the positive range of the control parameters and is thus disregarded.
-However, for values of $x_T$ where $\eps_\w^*>0$, stabilization by $\eps_\psi$ alone is not possible and fixing $\eps_\w<\eps_\w^*$ creates an `uncontrollable' situation.
+However, for values of $x_T$ where $\eps_\w^*>0$, stabilization by $\eps_\psi$ alone is not possible.
 We plot an example in Fig.~\ref{eps_curve_m_xr_n03} (a).
-Furthermore, for $\eps_\w^*>0$, there may be two positive values of $\eps_\w$ for which $\eps_\psi(\eps_\w;x_T)=0$, i.e., potentially a stabilization and subsequent destabilization when increasing $\eps_\w$ from zero.
-We plot an example in Fig.~\ref{cases} (a).
-In addition, comparing Figs.~\ref{eps_curve_m_xr_n03} (a) and \ref{cases} (a), a switching from convexity to concavity of $\eps_\psi(\eps_\w;x_T)$ has occurred, which in particular takes place at $x_T\approx-0.17$, cf.\ Fig.~\ref{eps_curve_m_xr_n03} (b,c). {\black At this switching point \eqref{e:epspsixT} degenerates.
+For $\eps_\w^*>0$, there {\black can} be two positive values of $\eps_\w$ for which $\eps_\psi(\eps_\w;x_T)=0$, i.e., potentially a stabilization and subsequent destabilization when increasing $\eps_\w$ from zero.
+We plot examples in Fig.~\ref{cases} (a) {\black and (c)}.
+In addition, comparing Figs.~\ref{eps_curve_m_xr_n03} (a) and \ref{cases} (a), a switching from convexity to concavity of $\eps_\psi(\eps_\w;x_T)$ has occurred. {\black For the HTC this lies} at $x_T\approx-0.17$; cf.\ Fig.~\ref{eps_curve_m_xr_n03} (b,c). {\black At this switching point \eqref{e:epspsixT} degenerates.
 This will be treated as a special case further below.}

 {\black Otherwise, whenever stabilization of the straight motion is possible, the stability region is bounded by the graph of $\eps_\psi(\eps_\w;x_T)$ from \eqref{e:epspsixT}, which gives the solutions to $c_2c_1=c_0$.
 Its intersections with the $\eps_\w$-axis, if defined, are

 At these values and $\eps_\psi=0$ we have $c_1=0$ and $c_2=0$, respectively.
 For the HTC, $\eps_{\w_1}$ already appeared in the proof of Theorem~\ref{Thm_eps_curve}.
 If both are defined, so is $\eps_\w^*$, and we can write